 Once you have installed WordPress on your site, login.
 If you’re not sure where to go, type your website url and /wp-admin into your browser’s address bar.
 It will look something like this momdoesreviews.com/wp-admin.
 From there you will log into your Dashboard with your username and password.

 Learning how to use WordPress is easy.
 Once you are in your new WordPress Dasboard, click through all of the buttons on the left side of your screen to get a feel for what they are.
 Posts, media, and pages are where you will go the majority of the time when you are working in your blog.
 You can access these areas from the toolbar on the left in your Dashboard, or from ANY page using the Admin Toolbar drop down at the top of each page when you are logged in.
+Here’s a Hosting Foundry’s review that will give you even more tips about web hosting.

 Learning the Top Three – Post, Page, and Media